LiuYuancheng/ChatGPT_on_CTF/README.md

 [under working]

-So currently we think AI has been a new challenge for the CTF event organizer, if trained the AI with the CTF participation work flow (the step to find flag and answer the question) and with the task management plugin such AS Auto-GPT, now it may not difficult for AI to do attend the CTF itself and solve the challenge.
+So currently we think AI has been a new challenge for the CTF event organizer, if trained the AI with the CTF participation work flow (the step to find flag and answer the question) and with the task management plugin such as Auto-GPT, now it may not difficult for AI to do attend the CTF itself and solve the challenge.

-Currently based on some of our test, we think ChatGPT is quite good to solving the challenge question with below structure:
+Currently based on some of our test, we think ChatGPT is quite good to solving the challenge questions with below structure:

 ```mermaid
 flowchart TD